 Shirin is supposed to get married in a couple of hours, but she unexpectedly murders a man.
 The cause of the crime, rooted in her nightmarish childhood, unravels gradually and the real question emerges: Who is the REAL criminal?

 Forced to leave their collapsing house, Ranaa and Emad, an Iranian couple who happen to be performers rehearsing for Arthur Miller's "Death of a Salesman" rent a new apartment from one of their fellow performers.
 Unaware of the fact that the previous tenant had been a woman of ill repute having many clients, they settle down.
 By a nasty turn of events one of the clients pays a visit to the apartment one night while Ranaa is alone at home taking a bath and the aftermath turns the peaceful life of the couple upside down.Written by

-At the beginning of the movie, people are leaving the apartment because it is dangerous and there is a risk of collapsing.
-But later on, the next days they can easily enter the building and there is no police/municipality line tape in front of the building to prevent people from entering the dangerous area.
+At the beginning of the movie, people are leaving the apartment building because it is dangerous and there is a risk of collapsing.
+But the following days they can easily enter the building and there is no police/municipality line tape in front of the building to prevent people from entering the dangerous area.
 See more »

 Was this review helpful to you?